-To activate Paratext 8 (PT8) for use, you will need a PT8 Registration Code.
+To activate Paratext for use, you will need a registration code.
 To get a code go to https://registry.paratext.org

-- Sign into the Registry website and supply a valid PT7 name and code.
-(Recommended for all PT7 users)
+- Upgrading from Paratext 7?
+Sign into the Registry website and supply a valid Paratext 7 name and code.

-- Sign into the Registry website and register as a new PT8 user.
+- New user?
+Sign into the Registry website and register as a new Paratext user.

 1. Sign in using an email address

 The Paratext Registry will let you sign in with any valid email address.
-However, if you wish to identify yourself as a member of a translation organisation, your organisation may expect you to use your organisational email address.
+However, if you wish to identify yourself as a member of a translation organization, your organization may expect you to use your organizational email address.
 Doing so makes it easier to confirm your identity and it will also typically keep you from having to create and remember a password.
-If your organisation’s email is on Google Apps, you will see a “G” icon on the left when entered, does not require a separate password.
+An email address that displays a “G” icon on the left when entered, does not require a separate password.
 You can simply sign in to your existing Google account to log in to the registry.

-Paratext 7 users: You do NOT need to use the same email address that you registered with in PT7.
-Once you are signed in, just provide your existing Registration Name and Registration Code, and your existing identity will be linked to your new Paratext registration.
+Paratext 7 users: You do NOT need to use the same email address that you registered with in Paratext 7.
+Once you are signed in, just provide your existing Registration Name and Registration Code, and your current identity will be linked to your new Paratext registration.
 If you need to change your registered name, you may do it after your account is created.

-Note: If you do not have an email address, the administrator of a translation organisation can add you to the Registry directly and send you a registration code.
+Note: If you do not have an email address, the administrator of a translation organization can add you to the Registry directly and send you a registration code.
 You will be able to use Paratext, participate in projects and use resources, but you will not be able to register projects of your own.
-Note: It is possible to sign in with an email address at a later date and claim your PT8 identity using your PT8 registration code.
+Note: It is possible to sign in with an email address at a later date and claim your Paratext identity using your Paratext registration code.
 This will enable you to register projects.

-Once you are signed in, the Registry website will ask you whether you are a brand new user of Paratext, or upgrading from PT7.
-If you are upgrading, it is important that you provide your existing PT7 Registration Name and Registration Code, in order to retain your access and identity within any projects that have been or will be migrated from PT7 to PT8.
+Once you are signed in, the Registry website will ask you whether you are a brand-new user of Paratext, or upgrading from Paratext 7.
+If you are upgrading, it is important that you provide your existing Paratext 7 registration name and code, in order to retain your access and identity within any projects that have been or will be migrated from Paratext 7.

-When you first launch Paratext 8, it will prompt you for your registration information.
+When you first launch Paratext, it will prompt you for your registration information.
 You can also access this dialog at any time via Tools > Registration.
-Paste your new code into the dialog and click OK to activate Paratext 8.
+Paste your new code into the dialog and click OK to activate Paratext.

 More information (training video)